jonbern/climate-data-crawler/README.md

-# Climatic Data Crawler - CDO (Climate Data Online) data crawler
+# Climate Data Crawler - CDO (Climate Data Online) data crawler
 This project is an API and CLI you can use to easily query data from [NCDC (National Climatic Date Center) CDO (Climate Data Online) web services v2](https://www.ncdc.noaa.gov/cdo-web/webservices/v2).